ebursztein/perfcounters/README.md

 42
 ```

-## Complete example
+## End to end example

-Here is an end to end example that demonstrate all the basic feature of the librairy.
-Additional examples are available in the documentation [advanced usage guide][https://github.com/ebursztein/perfcounters/tree/master/docs/advanced_usage.md] and a description of all the available functions are availble in the [API documentation page](https://github.com/ebursztein/perfcounters/tree/master/docs/api.md)
+Here is an end to end example that demonstrate all the basic feature of the librairy:

 ```python
 from perfcounters import PerfCounters